-To build on the synergy and efficiency that would come from better site integration, FEI turned to Siemens and implemented its product lifecycle management (PLM) solutions, NX™ and Teamcenter®.
-One of the reasons FEI chose to go with Siemens was the infrastructure provided by Teamcenter to support global product development.
-“Teamcenter is made especially for multi-site product teams such as those we have at FEI,” says Emile Asselberg, a product engineering manager at FEI.
+To build on the synergy and efficiency that would come from better site integration, FEI turned to product lifecycle management (PLM) specialist Siemens PLM Software, implementing its PLM solutions: NX™ software and Teamcenter® software.
+One of the reasons FEI chose to go with Siemens PLM Software was the infrastructure provided by Teamcenter to support global product development.
+“Teamcenter is made especially for multi-site product teams, such as those we have at FEI,” says Emile Asselberg, a product engineering manager at FEI.

 FEI initiated the PLM solution on the development of a product called CLM-3D-DualBeam.
 The advantages of the new system were apparent from the start and they were “huge,” according to Asselberg.
 Efficiency losses of months were gone and FEI reached the point of having a finished product version much faster than before.
 “We were able to shorten the time needed to get the product right in one go, and the main advantage was the sharing of data,” says de Jong.
 “That is what this project is about – global multi-site development.”
 Factories and suppliers also have electronic access to FEI’s data, which makes working with them much easier.